idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 - [PlayOnLinux](playonlinux.com/): Currently under heavy development and transition, PlayOnLInux is the free pendant to CrossOver.

 Some examples of useful translation-related applications that run well on Linux via Wine (mostly PlayOnLinux and Crossover) are the following:
-- Microsoft Office 2010, 2013 and 2016, Grammarly office add-in, [XBench](https://www.xbench.net/index.php/download), and [Glossary Converter](http://www.cerebus.de/glossaryconverter/).
+- Microsoft Office 2010, 2013 and 2016, [XBench](https://www.xbench.net/index.php/download), and [Glossary Converter](http://www.cerebus.de/glossaryconverter/).
 For the GUI Windows version of [LF Aligner](https://sourceforge.net/projects/aligner/) (with a nice interface for splitting-merging aligned segments), just run it with Wine.
 Same goes for [TMLookup](http://www.farkastranslations.com/tmlookup.php), an open source tool to search bilingual and multilingual text databases (translation memories) and glossaries.

 Many Windows programs that require specific versions of the .NET framework can be installed successfully after installing these first.
 Tip: Trial versions can be easily reinstalled since you can create separate machines with a few clicks.